What is application management in Microsoft Entra ID?

 Do you have an identity provider that you want Microsoft Entra ID to interact with?
 Home Realm Discovery provides a configuration that allows Microsoft Entra ID to determine which identity provider a user needs to authenticate with when they sign in.

 Microsoft Entra ID provides customizable ways to deploy applications to users in your organization.
 For example, the My Apps portal or the Microsoft 365 application launcher.
 My Apps gives users a single place to start their work and find all the applications to which they have access.
-As an administrator of an application, you should plan how the users in your organization will use My Apps.
+As an administrator of an application, you should plan how the users in your organization use My Apps.

 When you add an application to your Microsoft Entra tenant, you have the opportunity to configure properties that affect the way users can interact with the application.
 You can enable or disable the ability to sign in and set the application to require user assignment.
 You can also determine the visibility of the application, what logo represents the application, and any notes about the application.
 For more information about the properties that can be configured, see Properties of an enterprise application.